ZacharyKeatings/StockTickerGUI/README.md

 #### Things To Fix:

 * Player name page: Names can be left blank
-* Game Setup Page: Sell num frame does not display
-* Main Game Page: Buy num frame does not display
-* Main Game Page: Sell num frame does not display
 * Overall design needs improvement
 * About page: Needs improvement
 * Gameplay: After pressing 'Ok' on buy/sell, go to set [buy/sell] frame instead of action_frame